wadizaatour/wadizaatour/README.md

 You can click the Preview link to take a look at your changes.
 --->

 A professional lead engineer with a commitment and experience of developing innovative and creative software solutions.
-Able to help the team growth by overcoming technical challenges and being updated to the latest technology.
 I spent the past few years implementing strategies to migrate legacy web application to a modern stack.
 I am involved in all aspects from scalability, performance, API optimization, user experience and a better Frontend environment for the developers.

 TechStach:
  - VueJs 3.x/2.x